kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 We propose to build a new library in the [kube-proxy staging repository](https://github.com/kubernetes/kube-proxy).
 This repository will be vendored by the core implementations and developers who want to build new service proxy implementations, providing them with:

 - A vendorable golang library that defines a few interfaces which can be easily implemented by a new service proxy, that responds to EndpointSlice and Service changes.
-- Documentation on how to build a kube proxy with the library, based on [So You Want To Write A Service Proxy...](https://github.com/kubernetes-sigs/kpng/blob/master/doc/service-proxy.md) and other similar documents.
+- Documentation on how to build a kube proxy with the library, based on [So You Want To Write A Service Proxy...](https://github.com/kubernetes-sigs/kpng/blob/master/doc/service-proxy.md) and other similar resources.

 Not only will this make writing new backends easier, but through incremental changes and optimizations to the new library we hope to also improve the existing proxies, making [legacy bugs](https://github.com/kubernetes/kubernetes/issues/112604) easier to fix in the future.